-To earn certification, participants must earn 90% on a written examination on concepts and applications of water harvesting taught in the course.
-Once you earn certification, you will be listed on WMG’s website as a WMG Certified Water Harvesting Practitioner, including contact information for you or your business.
+To earn certification, participants must earn 90% on a final real-world water harvesting design practicum based on application of systems design taught in the course.
+Once you earn certification, you will be listed on WMG’s website as a WMG Certified Water Harvesting Practitioner, including your profession and/or business name.

 Certification will teach you to:

-- Size, design, and build appropriate earthworks features for different applications (eg. infiltration basins, berms, swales)
+- Size, design, and build water harvesting earthwork features (eg. infiltration basins, berms, swales)

-- Design greywater systems for laundry, bathroom sink, and bathroom shower water
+- Design safe and effective greywater systems for laundry, sinks, and showers

-- Construct gravity-based greywater systems from laundry machine wastewater to irrigate landscape
+- Construct greywater systems from a laundry machine wastewater or other fixture to irrigate landscape

-- Design water-harvesting systems to support small-scale food production (including earthworks design, cistern design and application, and soil improvements)
+- Design water-harvesting systems to support small-scale food production (including earthworks design, rain tank design and application, and soil improvements)